posabsolute/posabsolute/README.md

 ### Cool but aging projects I built

 - [Inker](http://inker.position-absolute.com/) - A framework to build and send transactional emails (2015).
-- [Scrum Release Notes Mobile App](http://releasenotes.position-absolute.com/) - An easy way to stay inform on how your Scrum projects are doing (2016).
+- [Scrum Release Notes Mobile App](http://releasenotes.position-absolute.com/) - An easy way to stay informed on how your Scrum projects are doing (2016).
-- [Grunt Generate](https://github.com/Grunt-generate/grunt-generate) - generates files from user-defined templates (2014).
+- [Grunt Generate](https://github.com/Grunt-generate/grunt-generate) - Generates files from user-defined templates (2014).

 ### Blog Posts